 Generally, a shorter focal length (like 35mm) will have a wider angle of view because more of the scene will be captured on the image sensor or film plane.
 This also means that a longer focal length (like 85mm) will have a more narrow angle of view because less of the scene will be captured on the image sensor or film plane.
 The focal length will also impact how much of the scene will be in focus and lens distortion to your main subject.

-(You can read more about focal length in this article hereOpens in a new tab.).
+(You can read more about focal length in this article here).

 Prime vs. Zoom Lens